Wormnest/imvu_cal3d/README.md

 ---------------
 This python script requires at least Blender version 2.63.
 You do not have to install python yourself, it is already part of Blender.
-It's purpose is to export Blender objects to Cal3d specifically for use in IMVU.
+Its purpose is to export Blender objects to Cal3d specifically for use in IMVU.

 Although this script has been used with success for a while there